Rescue ProjectsSystems that aren’t delivering the results you expected can be saved through an assessment and our roadmap to success.

 IT department doesn’t have adequate capacity to implement solution and do their day job.

 Integrator lacks the skills and experience needed or the technology isn’t the correct one.

 Failure to include both IT and business user requirements.

 When an international tech company couldn’t create the system needed, Zia implemented a platform adopted by more than 1200 employees worldwide.

 How Zia Consulting Can Save Your Project

 Our assessment is like a second opinion for your poorly-performing ECM system.
-As an award-winning integrator for both Alfresco and Ephesoft, we can validate your concerns while showing what the viable options are for moving forward.
+As an award-winning integrator, we can validate your concerns while showing what the viable options are for moving forward.
 It provides your IT and business team with an overall view of what the issues are as well as what your current status is and what pieces of the solution are reusable.